dtrckd/pymake/README.md

 ##### Track your data and results

+If a your expe contain models, you can automatically load and save it in a expe if your spec have a field named "model", and that its value point to a valid model in your pmk path.
+Then you can load your model in a script by calling `self.load_model()`.
+If you give the argument `-w` in the command-line, or (equivalent) your expe have have a pair `_write=True`, the model is automatically saved at the end of the expe, after the model have been updated.
+Then you can reload from its file br calling `self.load_model(load=True)`.

-In order to save and analyse your results, each unique experiment need to be identified in a file.
+In order to save and analyze your results, each unique experiment need to be identified in a file.
 To do so, Pymake comes with its own mechanism to map the settings/specification to an unique <filename>s.
 Pymake use the following conventions:

-* <filename>.inf: csv file where each lines contains the state of the iterative process of an experiment,
+* <filename>.inf: csv file where each lines contains the state of the iterative process of an experiment, (see \_scv_format)
-* <filename>.pk: to save complex objects usually at the end of an experiments, and load it after for analysis/visualization,
+* <filename>.pk.gz: to save compressed binary object usually at the end of an experiments, and load it after for analysis/visualization,
-* <filename>.json: to save information of an experiments ("database friendly").
+* <filename>.json: to save information in a JSON format.

+There is a bunch of special spec parameters to customize the behaviours of pymake describe in the following sections.

-###### formatting the filename -- _format
+###### Formatting the filename -- _format

 The choice of the filename will depends on the settings of the experiments.
 In order to specify the format of the filename, there is the special settings `--format  str_fmt`. `str_fmt` is a string template for the filename, with braces delimiter to specify what settings will be replaced, example: